BACK

 By law, you must allow service animals in your rental property if the applicant qualifies for reasonable accommodation and has a verifiable need for an assistance animal.

-The Department of Housing and Urban Development’s (HUD) guidance on service animals for property managers with rental properties includes the following key guidelines:
+The Department of Housing and Urban Development’s guidance on service animals for property managers with rental properties includes the following key guidelines:

 • Service animals aren’t considered pets, so your pet policy doesn’t apply to them.